hpc-carpentry/hpc-carpentry.github.io/_posts/2020/02/2020-02-05-mozilla-grant-announcement.md

 Each year, the [Mozilla Open Source Support (MOSS) program](https://www.mozilla.org/en-US/moss/) makes awards to open source sustainers which help them advance their work in ambitious ways.
 At the end of 2019, the MOSS committees elected to make four end-of-year core support grants to a selected number of allied organisations.

-The Carpentries is honoured to have been selected as a recipient of this funding from Mozilla under the [Mission Partners](https://www.mozilla.org/en-US/moss/mission-partners/) track.
+The Carpentries is honoured to have received $30,316 from Mozilla under the [Mission Partners](https://www.mozilla.org/en-US/moss/mission-partners/) track.
 The MOSS committee considers The Carpentries a mission-aligned organisation, and we could not agree more.
 Here’s why.

 The [Mission Partners](https://www.mozilla.org/en-US/about/manifesto/) track identifies several commitments, two of which directly align with The Carpentries mission and [values](https://carpentries.org/values/):